Regeneration (Colombia): Legacy

 Towards the end of the century, factions emerged within Regeneration.
 José María Samper and Rafael Núñez were for a moderate Regeneration while vice-president Miguel Antonio Caro on the Conservative faction sought a more authoritarian, conservative and clerical.
 The latter prevailed and excluded the Liberals from the political scene for the following four decades in what became known as the Conservative Hegemony era.
 Nevertheless, the sweeping reforms of Regeneration also caused resistance which became the precursor to the Civil War of 1895 and the Coup of 1900 and the ensuing chaos (of which the Thousand Days' War was accessory) and played a role in the secession of Panama from Colombia.

-Additionally the continuous abridgment of rights by the ruling conservative party and the use of government forces against the opposition, the suppression of the press and laws like the Law of the Horses (Ley de los Caballos or Ley 61 de 1888) which permitted the administrative repression of what the executive dimmed contrary to public order or property and impose imprisonment, banishment or loss of political rights without court or trial.
+Additionally the continuous abridgment of rights by the ruling conservative party and the use of government forces against the opposition, the suppression of the press and laws like the Law of the Horses (Ley de los Caballos or Ley 61 de 1888) which permitted the administrative repression of what the executive deemed contrary to public order or property and impose imprisonment, banishment or loss of political rights without court or trial.
 Contemporary commentators such as Pedro Juan Navarro, spoke of "45 years of Conservative dictatorship."

 Further measures to disenfranchise and limit access to voting as well as rigging elections with the pre-election conscription gravely impacted the composition of congress and effectively excluded liberals from government in what became the playbook of using official measures to impact the outcome of elections.
-While the population was nearly even split among liberals and conservatives there was only one liberal in both chambers of congress between 1892-1896 and another between 1896-1900 or just 642 electors over a total 3,941, making congress not representative of the composition of the population.
+While the population was nearly even split among liberals and conservatives there was only one liberal in both chambers of congress between 1892 and 1896 and another between 1896 and 1900 or just 642 electors over a total 3,941, making congress not representative of the composition of the population.

 Besides direct intimidation of the opposition the constitution of 1886 ended universal suffrage and restricted it to males over 21 years of age, literate, with a yearly income of at least $500 pesos of the day and estate valued at $1500 or more.
 Additionally to the right of vote of the Army for which pre-electoral rush conscription aimed at giving advantage to the party in office.

 The use of repression and rebuff of the opposing party became the way in which the governing party would abuse power which escalated in partisan violence throughout the 20th century.